kyoungjunpark/animate-anything-signal/utils/pips/README.md

 ### DAVIS

-The DAVIS dataset comes from the "TrainVal - Images and Annotations - Full-Resolution" link, on the [DAVIS Challenge](https://davischallenge.org/davis2017/code.html) page.
+The DAVIS dataset comes from the "TrainVal - Images and Annotations - Full-Resolution" link_processed, on the [DAVIS Challenge](https://davischallenge.org/davis2017/code.html) page.
 After downloading the data (and potentially editing the `data_path` in `test_on_davis.py`), you can visualize the model's outputs in DAVIS with: ` python test_on_davis.py`

 ### BADJA